adhoc Flow/1

 Flow/1 started with the acoustic problem: move a 4.8L air mass through a 1.7-meter path, suppress tube modes, preserve imaging, and keep the loudspeaker small enough for a real room.
 The folded coaxial quarter-wave geometry described in U.S. Patent 7,925,036 B2 is the core.
 Driver layout, FIR crossover, modular construction, 3D printing, and a swivel high-frequency driver all serve that geometry.

-Every dimension, every taper and fold, every cleft, dimple and pimple; every internal cubic millimeter has a purpose.
+Every dimension, every taper and fold, every cleft, dimple, and pimple, and every internal cubic millimeter has a purpose.

 Flow/1 Explosion